mikaelvesavuori/serverless-azure-cosmosdb-crud/README.md

 # Serverless CRUD: Azure Cosmos DB (SQL) through Azure Functions

 This is a starter package for doing serverless CRUD operations on Azure.
-See it as a good "starting point plus" (Typescript, Webpack, Serverless Framework, DDD-style structure) if you are not satisfied with the more basic examples on the web.
+See it as a good "starting point plus" (Typescript, Webpack, Serverless Framework, Clean Architecture/DDD-style structure) if you are not satisfied with the more basic examples on the web.
 Since Node is a bit second-rate in the Microsoft world, finding solid, bigger examples can be a tad tough.
 Hopefully you get going fast with this one!

 The code is somewhat modeled after an official Microsoft example at [https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-nodejs-get-started](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-nodejs-get-started).